snsinahub-org/project-app/README.md

 NODE_ENV=production
 ```

-#### Custom projet item status/issue labels
+#### Custom project item status/issue labels
 This file is located at `config/default.json`.
-You can add/remove/modify lables in the config file to match with your `Project items statuses`
+You can add/remove/modify labels in the config file to match with your `Project items statuses`

 ## Build and run